zephyrproject-rtos/zephyr/boards/x86/quark_d2000_crb/doc/quark_d2000_crb.rst

 =========

 To debug an application on the Quark D2000 board, follow these steps.
-As an example, we are using the hello_world application.
+As an example, we are using the :ref:`hello_world` application.

 #.
 Go to the application's folder:.